6 Ways You Can Spruce Up Your Kitchen on a Budget

 As well as repainting, using wallpaper is a great way to add color and vibrancy to an old kitchen.
 You may choose to wall the entire kitchen or still achieve a similar stunning effect by covering a feature wall.

-Don’t forget to choose wallpaper that is steam and heat resistant and specially designed for the kitchen.
+Don’t forget to choose a wallpaper that is steam and heat resistant and specially designed for the kitchen.

 6. Replace your cabinet doors and handles